pulseq/ISMRM-2025-Surfing-School-Hands-On-Open-Source-MR/README.md

-# ESMRMB-Hands-on-primer-on-Sequence-Design--October-3-5-2024
+# ISMRM-2025-Surfing-School-Hands-On-Open-Source-MR
-Materials for the ESMRMB educational course "Hands on primer on Sequence Design" held on October 3-5, 2024
+Materials for the ISMRM 2025 educational course "Surfing School Hands On Open Source MR" held on May 11, 2025